particle1331/M1-tensorflow-benchmark/README.md

 <br>

 The M1 looks comparable to a K80 which is nice if you always get locked out of Colab (like I do).
-But temps were worrying (~97 °C 🔥) this laptop is fanless after all 🥲.
+But temps were worrying (~97 °C 🔥) this laptop is fanless after all.
 Kaggle's P100 is 4x faster which is expected as the P100 provides 1.6x more GFLOPs and stacks 3x the memory bandwidth of the K80.

 The graph also confirms that the [TF installation works](https://github.com/jeffheaton/t81_558_deep_learning/blob/master/install/tensorflow-install-mac-metal-jul-2021.ipynb) and that TF code automatically runs on the GPU!